-A recent article in Forbes poses eight questions you should ask before pulling the trigger.
+An article in Forbes poses eight questions you should ask before pulling the trigger.

 - Can you afford it?
 CCRCs are marketed to middle- and upper-income homeowners who typically fund the hefty entrance fee through the sale of their home.
 Since that fee covers housing and care, estimate what you would get for your home and calculate what you think you might eventually spend on assisted living or skilled nursing care.
 (Doctor’s visits and hospitalization are out of pocket-costs that may be covered by Medicare for those 65 and older or by health insurance for younger residents.)

 - Who lives there and what do they do?
 Ask the age of the average resident and the type of programs the CCRC offers.
 The typical CCRC resident is 80 or older (though some are much younger) and a community that is post-80 may not appeal to younger residents.

 - What is the occupancy rate?
 Look for an occupancy rate of 85% or higher unless it’s a new development, Kiplinger advises.
 After a recession-driven downturn a few years ago, the average occupancy rate of CCRCs at the end of 2013 was back to 90%.

 - Is the CCRC financially sound?
 Ask to look at the CCRC’s financial records, and look for anything unusual, such as a large amount of debt, failure to meet bond obligations or evidence of liabilities exceeding assets.

 - How much is the entrance fee and is it refundable?
 About half of CCRCs have a refundable entrance fee that will go to the resident if he moves or to his estate when he dies.
 Ask how much is refundable and under what conditions.